BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Armor: `armor`

-The armor condition requires the player to wear an armor that has been specified in the _items.yml_ file.
+The armor condition requires the player to wear an armor that has been specified in the _items_ section.

 !!! example
     ```YAML